aliiefan/v4/content/hero/index.md

 ---
-title: 'Hi, my name is'
+title: Hi, my name is
-name: 'Brittany Chiang'
+name: Ali Iefan
-subtitle: 'I build things for the web.'
+subtitle: I build things for the web.
-buttonText: 'Get In Touch'
+buttonText: Get In Touch

 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+I'm a App and Web Developer based in Delhi, Specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.